Where to Stay in Philadelphia for Your Next Visit or Staycation

 Things to do: History buffs can see where our democracy was formed at Independence Hall and then make the short walk over to see the Liberty Bell.
-Other world-class museums in the area include the fairly new Museum of the American Revolution, African American Museum in Philadelphia, Constitution Center, National Museum of American Jewish History, Independence Seaport Museum, and Betsy Ross House.
+Other world-class museums in the area include the Museum of the American Revolution, African American Museum in Philadelphia, Constitution Center, The Weitzman National Museum of American Jewish History, Independence Seaport Museum, and Betsy Ross House.
 If you’d rather skip the history and want to get active, lace up your shoes or rent an Indego bike and traverse the Ben Franklin Bridge via the pedestrian path at 5th and Race Streets.
 Coming to town on the first Friday of the month?
 Stop into any of the neighborhood’s many art galleries and check out new exhibitions and installations.
 Oh, and then there’s shopping.
-Boutiques like Vagabond, United By Blue, Art In The Age, Philadelphia Independents, and Lost and Found offer only-in-Philly wares and knick knacks.
+Boutiques like Vagabond, United By Blue, Art In The Age, Philadelphia Independents, and Omoi Zakka Shop offer only-in-Philly wares and knick knacks.

 Best restaurants: Some of the city’s longest-standing and most-lauded eateries are located in Old City.
-One of the country’s top restaurants -- and one of the most difficult to get a reservation -- Zahav serves up Israeli dishes bound to take your breath away.
-Stephen Starr’s first restaurant Continental Martini Bar offers upscale diner vibes just a stone’s throw away from the local establishment Khyber Pass Pub, which serves unpretentious Southern food.
-For upscale eating, get yourself a reservation at Fork (new American), Amada (Spanish tapas), or Buddakan (Asian fusion).
+One of the country’s top restaurants—and one of the most difficult to get a reservation—Zahav serves up Israeli dishes bound to take your breath away.
+Khyber Pass Pub serves unpretentious New Orleans-inspired food, with plenty of vegan options.
+For upscale eating, get yourself a reservation at Fork (new American), Amada (Spanish tapas), or Buddakan (modern Asian).
 Some of the best sushi in town can be found at Kisso.
 Or if you’re with a group that can’t come to an agreement, eat your way through The Bourse, a food hall with vendors selling everything from pizza to poke bowls.

-Bars and nightlife: Sure, Old City might have a reputation for sloppy weekend nights, but they sure are fun.
+Best bars and nightlife: Sure, Old City might have a reputation for sloppy weekend nights, but they sure are fun.
 Cut a rug at Cuba Libre, where DJs play Latin music on weekends, or walk just one block away for top 40 tunes and dancing at National Mechanics.
-In warmer months, get into the rooftop party scene at Stratus.
-Asian fusion martini bar Bleu Martini is an epicenter for nightlife, as is underground party spot Recess Lounge.
+No matter the time of year, get into the rooftop party scene at Stratus.
+Asian fusion martini bar Bleu Martini is an epicenter for nightlife, as is Infusion Lounge.

 Where to stay: As one of the most popular tourist destinations, Rittenhouse gives you the pick of the litter when it comes to hotels.
-For ritzy, book at the spacious Rittenhouse Hotel, the sleek and modern AKA Rittenhouse Square, or the carriage-house-turned-boutique-hotel 1715 Rittenhouse.
+For ritzy, book at the spacious Rittenhouse Hotel, the sleek and modern AKA Rittenhouse Square, or The Franklin on Rittenhouse, where each room is dedicated to a person, place, or time long past.
 For a hip and modern vibe, feel at home at the Warwick Hotel.

 Things to do: Rittenhouse is one of the best shopping destinations in the city.
-Walnut and Chestnut streets are loaded with nationally known shops and local boutiques like Anthropologie, Rag & Bone, and Shop Sixty Five.
+Walnut and Chestnut streets are loaded with both nationally known shops and local boutiques.
 Feast your eyes on medical marvels of yore (including sections of Albert Einstein’s brain) at the Mütter Museum.
-The city’s popular theatrical venues -- Academy of Music, Merriam Theater, Perelman Theater, and SEI Innovation Studio -- frequently welcome world-class touring productions of popular theater and experimental music.
-If you’re interested in home-grown talent, Philly Improv Theater hosts multiple shows per night most evenings.
+The city’s popular theatrical venues—Academy of Music, Miller Theater, Perelman Theater, and Forrest Theatre—frequently welcome world-class touring productions of popular theater and experimental music.
+If you’re interested in home-grown talent, Philly Improv Theater hosts multiple shows per night on weekends.
 On a warm day, Rittenhouse Square Park will be a madhouse of picnics and bench-readers, but it’s well worth it to join in on the fun.

 Best restaurants: You’ll be eating good in Rittenhouse.
-Anyone who’s anyone enjoys the high class French fare at Parc, the small Jewish-inspired plates at Abe Fisher, the contemporary American at a.kitchen and Vernick, and the plant-based street food at V Street.
-Newer establishments like all-day Israeli cafe K’Far; Alimentari, the pizza, charcuterie, and wine market above Di Bruno Brothers; the old-school Italian-American Guiseppi & Sons; and the upscale taco joint Condensa have all been wowing crowds.
+Anyone who’s anyone enjoys the high class French fare at Parc, the elevated Jewish comfort food at Abe Fisher, the contemporary American at Vernick, and the plant-based Puerto Rican fare at Bar Bombon.
+Newer establishments like hard-to-get-into but can’t-miss Her Place Supper Club, Kura Sushi (revolving sushi bar!), and Wilder bring new, varied experiences to an established neighborhood.
 Oh, and we’d be remiss if we didn’t recommend fried chicken and donuts from Federal Donuts, aka the shop gone viral.

-Bars and nightlife: While the neighborhood has great cocktail bars -- 1 Tippling Place, Franklin Mortgage & Investment Company, Library Bar -- it’s the less upscale watering holes that attract the best crowds.
+Best bars and nightlife: While the neighborhood has great cocktail bars—1 Tippling Place, Franklin Mortgage & Investment Company, and very buzzworthy new Scandinavian-inspired joint, Andra Hem—it’s the less upscale watering holes that attract the best crowds.
 Oscar’s Tavern is dark and fun and the beer is cheap.
-Irish Pub has enough room to bring larger groups.
+The Irish Pub has enough room to bring larger groups.
 Monk’s beer list is extensive and includes plenty of Belgian beers (plus, don’t miss the mussels).
-Plus, there are plenty of venues for dancing the night away: Raven Lounge, Coda, Pulse, and Concourse.
+Plus, there are plenty of venues for late night fun, like Spin, Pulse, and Concourse.

-Where to stay: For rooms with a view, stay at AKA University City, whose modern suites feature kitchens (the hotel itself has a pool and outdoor lounge area that sits 400 feet above street level).
-One of the first things you notice upon stepping foot in West Philly are the Victorian homes -- and you can stay in one at the charming The Gables Bed & Breakfast.
+Where to stay: For longer term stays (with a view), consider AKA University City, which has modern suites that feature kitchens, a pool, and outdoor lounge area.
+One of the first things you notice upon stepping foot in West Philly are the Victorian homes—and you can stay in one at the charming The Gables Bed & Breakfast or Cornerstone Bed and Breakfast.
 And since we are in University City, might as well stay at a hotel dubbed The Study, with welcoming common areas and views of the nearby campuses.

-Things to do: On the museum front, the Penn Museum houses artifacts from ancient Egypt, Greece, Italy, Mesopotamia, Asia, Africa, and the Americas while the Institute of Contemporary Art is the spot for creations more of the moment.
-Catch a college basketball game at the Palestra on Penn’s campus or check out a show at World Cafe Live, the venue named after the radio program, where noncom station WXPN hosts free concerts on Fridays.
-Bookworms can sort through the selection at independent bookstore Penn Book Center.
-There’s nothing better than laying out a blanket and lounging in Clark Park (bonus points if it’s during a farmers’ market and you can get fresh goodies).
+Things to do: On the museum front, the Penn Museum houses artifacts from ancient Egypt, Greece, Italy, Mesopotamia, Asia, Africa, and the Americas, while the Institute of Contemporary Art is the spot for creations more of the moment.
+Catch a college basketball game at the Palestra on Penn’s campus or check out a show at World Cafe Live, the venue named after the radio program, where station WXPN hosts free concerts on Fridays.
+Bookworms can sort through the selection at House of Our Own Books, located in a Victorian house on Penn’s campus.
+There’s nothing better than laying out a blanket and lounging in Clark Park (bonus points if it’s during a farmer’s market and you can get fresh goodies).

 Best restaurants: You can get brunch with a Middle Eastern twist all day at Renata’s Kitchen or a fancy cafe experience with pastries at Walnut Street Cafe.
-Try The Post for bar food with games and cornhole tournaments.
+Try Kpod for Korean with a twist in a Millennial Pink aesthetic.
 If you’re in the mood for seasonable and sustainable fare with dog-inspired decor, don’t miss White Dog Cafe.
 No longer one of West Philly’s best kept secrets, Abyssinia serves up authentic Ethiopian platters to share.
-While there, head upstairs and grab a whiskey beverage from the speakeasy/dive bar Fiume.
-As for Mexican favorites, Distrito has been holding down the neighborhood for awhile now, while taqueria Loco Pez recently opened its West Philly outpost.
+As for Mexican favorites, taqueria Loco Pez brings the Fishtown fave out west.